r-spatial/rgee/README.md

 </table>

 **Quite similar, isn't it?**.
-However, there are additional smaller changes should consider when using Google Earth Engine with R. Please check the [consideration section](https://r-spatial.github.io/rgee/articles/rgee02.html) before you start coding!
+However, additional more minor changes should be considered when using Google Earth Engine with R. Please check the [consideration section](https://r-spatial.github.io/rgee/articles/rgee02.html) before you start coding!

 ## Installation